After North Korea missile, Britain and Japan agree closer security ties

 "Beijing does not need London to teach it how to deal with North Korea," the newspaper said.

-Following the security briefing, the focus of May's trip is expected to return to trade and investment.
+Apart from security, May's trip has focussed on trade and investment.
 She is keen to persuade nervy investors that Britain's exit from the European Union will not make it a less attractive business partner.

 "The U.K.'s departure from the European Union has to be successful," Abe said.